High-speed chase covers 80 miles through five counties - Cordele Dispatch

 The driver got out of the car and tried to escape over a fence before he was tased by an MCCD officer.

-The unidentified driver was taken to a Macon hospital.
+The driver was Tre’Von Meek, 27, of Conyers was taken to a Macon hospital.
 GSP said he had active warrants and was driving with a suspended license.
 Two passengers in the car were later released and had no injuries.

 GSP said they will have multiple charges and Warwick Police will be issuing warrants for the driver as well.